crane-9/cs260/assignment4/README.md

 ...
 ```

-> **Note**: the below snippets refer to a private method of the `LinkedList` class called `fetchNode()`.
+> **Note**: The below snippets refer to a private method of the `LinkedList` class called `fetchNode()`.
 This method uses a loop to get the desired node at the given index.
 I created this private method to cut down on repetition.

 My implementation of an `add()` method is called `insert()`.
 Here is its implementation in `linked_list.cpp`.
 ```cpp